-Although a number of previous studies employed single-forcing model simulations to explicitly separate the effects of ozone recovery and increasing GHGs on various aspects of the SH climate during the twenty-first century (Shindell and Schmidt, 2004; Perlwitz et al., 2008; Oman et al., 2009; Karpechko et al., 2010; McLandress et al., 2010, 2011; Polvani et al., 2011a; Oberländer et al., 2013; Polvani et al., 2018, 2019), this is the first time that these effects are studied in a state-of-the-art coupled

-- 175 ocean-atmosphere chemistry climate model that includes both interactive ozone chemistry and an ocean that is at least in part highly resolved.
+Although a number of previous studies employed single-forcing model simulations to explicitly separate the effects of ozone recovery and increasing GHGs on various aspects of the SH climate during the twenty-first century (Shindell and Schmidt, 2004; Perlwitz et al., 2008; Oman et al., 2009; Karpechko et al., 2010; McLandress et al., 2010, 2011; Polvani et al., 2011a; Oberländer et al., 2013; Polvani et al., 2018, 2019), this is the first time that these effects are studied in a state-of-the-art coupled ocean-atmosphere chemistry climate model that includes both interactive ozone chemistry and an ocean that is at least in part highly resolved that contains a high resolution, mesoscale-resolving nest in the South Atlantic and the western Indian

+- 105 Ocean.
 This allows us to clearly link stratospheric ozone changes to changes in mesoscale-dominated oceanic features, such as the Agulhas leakage, for the first time in the same model.
 We therefore revisit the results of the above-mentioned studies using the up-to-date Shared Socioeconomic Pathway (SSP) 5-8.5 used in the Coupled Model Intercomparison Project (CMIP) phase 6 and we expand these results in three ways.
-1) We analyze spatial patterns of changes in several stratospheric fields - 180 in addition to the zonal mean analysis customary in previous studies and we show that the response of the austral spring SH stratospheric dynamics to increasing GHGs exhibits a marked planetary wavenumber 1 (PW1) structure that has not been reported before.
+1) We analyze spatial patterns of changes in several stratospheric fields in addition to the zonal mean analysis customary in previous studies and we show that the response of the austral spring SH - 110 stratospheric dynamics to increasing GHGs exhibits a marked planetary wavenumber 1 (PW1) structure that has not been reported before.
 2) We make use of a high resolution (0.1°) ocean nest in the South Atlantic and western Indian Ocean that resolves the mesoscale features characteristic of the Southern Ocean and the Agulhas System, and we separate for the first time the impacts of ozone recovery and of increasing GHGs on the ocean circulation in these regions.
-3) We compare our - 185 future SH climate projections from the interactive chemistry version of the model with projections from the same model, but in the configuration that prescribes the CMIP6 ozone field.
-This comparison is relevant as not all the models participating in the current CMIP phase include interactive chemistry and therefore have to prescribe this ozone field. many of them used older-generation models and forcing scenarios dating back to the third or fifth phases of the Coupled Model Intercomparison Project (CMIP), and none of them investigated the changes in the Agulhas leakage and their impacts.
-Furthermore, with - 190 two exceptions (Polvani et al. (2018) and the two-part study by McLandress et al. (2010, 2011)), these studies used either atmospheric general circulation models or coupled ocean-atmosphere climate models that prescribe the ozone field (Shindell and Schmidt, 2004; Karpechko et al., 2010; Polvani et al., 2011a), chemistry-climate models (CCMs) that compute ozone chemistry interactively, but are not coupled to a dynamic ocean (Oman et al., 2009; Oberländer et al., 2013; Polvani et al., 2019), or both types of models (Perlwitz et al., 2008).
-Prescribing the ozone field has been shown to alter the response of the - 195 SH circulation to ozone changes because of the temporal interpolation from monthly mean values to the model's time step (Neely et al., 2014; Seviour et al., 2016), and the missing ozone asymmetries (Waugh et al., 2009b; Li et al., 2016) and ozone-radiative-dynamical feedbacks (Haase et al., 2020) and spatial inconsistencies between the prescribed ozone and the polar vortex (Ivanciu et al., 2021).
-The CMIP6 ozone field includes zonal variations, but the rest of the above-mentioned issues, together with a different magnitude of ozone changes than simulated by the model, are expected to lead to differences in the

-- 200 effects of ozone recovery between the version of the model with interactive ozone and with prescribed CMIP6 ozone.
-Unlike the ozone field prescribed in CMIP5, the CMIP6 ozone field is dependent on the GHG emission scenario used, such that.
-In addition, before CMIP6, the prescribed ozone field was the same for all future GHG scenarios (e.g., Eyring et al., 2013).
-Therefore, the effect of GHGs on ozone was not properly is captured.
-However, As shown in the analyses by Morgenstern et al. (2014) and Chiodo and Polvani (2016) showed that the effect of GHGs on ozone is important as it offsets part of the direct - 205 influence of GHGs on the SH dynamics.
-The studies that used CCMs do not suffer from these deficiencies, but are limited by the specified sea surface temperature and therefore do not fully capture the climate response to ozone and GHG changes.
+3) We compare our future SH climate projections from the interactive chemistry version of the model with projections from the same model, but - 115 in the configuration that prescribes the CMIP6 ozone field.
+This comparison is relevant as not all the models participating in the current CMIP phase include interactive chemistry and therefore have to prescribe this ozone field.
+Prescribing the ozone field has been shown to alter the response of the SH circulation to ozone changes because of the temporal interpolation from monthly mean values to the model's time step (Neely et al., 2014; Seviour et al., 2016), the missing ozone asymmetries (Waugh et al., 2009b; Li et al., 2016) and ozone-radiative-dynamical feedbacks (Haase et al., 2020) and spatial inconsistencies between - 120 the prescribed ozone and the polar vortex (Ivanciu et al., 2021).
+The CMIP6 ozone field includes zonal variations, but the rest of the above-mentioned issues, together with a different magnitude of ozone changes than simulated by the model, are expected to lead to differences in the effects of ozone recovery between the version of the model with interactive ozone and with prescribed CMIP6 ozone.
+Unlike the ozone field prescribed in CMIP5, the CMIP6 ozone field is dependent on the GHG emission scenario used, such that the effect of GHGs on ozone is captured.
+As shown in the analyses by Morgenstern et al. - 125 (2014) and Chiodo and Polvani (2016) the effect of GHGs on ozone is important as it offsets part of the direct influence of GHGs on the SH dynamics.